MRO (Mass in Running Order)

 Located next to the hitch, the jockey wheel is lowered into position when the caravan is detached from your tow vehicle but raised and made secure when the caravan is being towed.

 The weight, or downward force, of the caravan’s hitch on your vehicle’s tow ball.

-Usually marked with your pitch number, the peg indicates where the off-side rear of your caravan needs to be when pitched to make sure everyone on the campsite is equally spaced out.
+Usually marked with your pitch number, the peg indicates where the off-side rear of your caravan or motorhome needs to be when pitched to make sure everyone on the campsite is equally spaced out.

 Fitted to each corner, the steadies wind down to keep your caravan level when it’s not attached to your tow vehicle.

 Should your car and caravan become separated while towing, the breakaway cable is designed to apply the caravan brakes to stop it running away.